enov8 vME iSCSI Connector (SQL Server)

 RAW(uninitialized) orGPT/MBR - IsOffline — Whether the disk is currently offline

-You must select which disk to use for SQL Data files and which for SQL Log files by entering their disk numbers.
+- IQN — Which iSCSI target this disk belongs to You must select which disk to use for SQL Data files and which for SQL Log files by entering their disk numbers.
 The script prevents you from selecting the same disk for both.

 Tip: Cross-reference the disk sizes and IQNs shown here with what you configured on your storage appliance to ensure you pick the correct disks.